jhuopsys/spring2024/assign/assign03a.md

 machine\'s main memory size.
 In this assignment, you will remove that limitation.

-[You will build this assignment on top of the last one]{.text-danger}.
+<span class='text-danger'>You will build this assignment on top of the last one</span>.
-We ask that you hand in your code for this lab in a branch called [`lab3a-handin`]{.text-danger}.
-Create this branch with `git checkout -b lab3a-handin lab2-handin`.
 Test programs from project 2 should also work with project 3.
 You should take care to fix any bugs in your project 2 submission before you start work on project 3, because those bugs will most likely cause the same problems in project 3.